Child Disability Insurance - What is it? How does it work?

 Child disability insurance is not health insurance for your child.
 Where health insurance pays direct medical costs, child insurance helps with everything else.
 This is important, because for children with a disability or rare disease, more than half of costs are non-medical, for things like care help and lost earnings.

 Juno child disability insurance pays benefits for immediate critical events, such as a hospital stay that lasts longer than a week.
 The main part of the benefit, however, is monthly payments to parents to help care for a severely ill or disabled child over a longer period of time.
-Payments are based on severity and range from $1,250 to $6,250 per month, with a maximum payment of $500,000 over a child’s lifetime.
+Payments are based on severity, with a maximum payment of $500,000 over a child’s lifetime, and $1,000,000 per family.

 As with other insurance policies, there are limitations.
 For example, children who already have a disability are eligible to receive only benefits related to new events or conditions.
 And cases that are more manageable because symptoms are mild to moderate are unlikely to qualify for long-term benefits.